Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Introduction

-Using our DNS scheme, we first demonstrate that the theoretical predictions for long-range correlations under uniform shear flow, derived by Lutsko and Dufty~\cite{Lutsko1985-zb}, remain valid beyond their originally assumed limits.
-While their theory was originally formulated for the viscous-dominated regime at low wavenumbers, our numerical evidence confirms that their analytical expressions quantitatively reproduce the hydrodynamic fluctuations even in the shear-dominated and high-wavenumber regimes.
+Using our DNS scheme, we first test the Lutsko-Dufty predictions beyond the regime assumed in their original derivation~\cite{Lutsko1985-zb}.
+While their theory was originally formulated for the viscous-dominated regime at high wavenumbers, our numerical results show that its analytical expressions quantitatively reproduce the hydrodynamic fluctuations even in the shear-dominated and low-wavenumber regimes.
 This finding provides a firm empirical foundation for the widespread use of the Lutsko-Dufty theory.
-Second, while the dynamic RG framework has traditionally been employed to extract qualitative features such as scaling exponents, we establish its quantitative reliability.
-By measuring the observed viscosity—the key macroscopic quantity characterizing 2D anomalous transport phenomena—in our full nonlinear simulations, we demonstrate high-precision agreement with the FNS prediction into the strongly nonlinear regime.
-This observation provides direct numerical evidence that the dynamic RG approach yields quantitative predictions far beyond the reach of conventional perturbation theory.
+Second, we assess the quantitative reliability of the one-loop dynamic RG prediction for compressible fluids~\cite{Chen1995}.
+By measuring the observed viscosity—a central macroscopic quantity in 2D anomalous transport—in our full nonlinear simulations, we find good quantitative agreement with this prediction well into the strongly renormalized regime.
+This agreement extends into a regime where conventional perturbation theory is no longer quantitatively valid.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec2}, we introduce the model.
-Section~\ref{sec3} details the numerical scheme employed for our DNS.
-In Sec.~\ref{sec4}, we perform a numerical verification of the Lutsko-Dufty theory by directly solving the linearized fluctuating NS equations.
-In Sec.~\ref{sec5}, we evaluate the dynamic RG theory of FNS by simulating the full nonlinear fluctuating NS equations.
-To provide the necessary context, each section starts with a brief review of the underlying theory.
-Since the original FNS theory was formulated for equilibrium states, its predictions break down under strong shear flow.
-In Sec.~\ref{sec6}, we theoretically discuss the valid parameter regime of the FNS theory based on the Reynolds number.
+In Sec.~\ref{sec3}, we detail the numerical scheme employed for our DNS.
+In Sec.~\ref{sec4}, we perform a numerical verification of the Lutsko-Dufty theory by directly solving both the linearized and full nonlinear fluctuating NS equations.
+In Sec.~\ref{sec5}, we quantitatively test the one-loop dynamic RG prediction by simulating the full nonlinear fluctuating NS equations.
+In Sec.~\ref{sec6}, we justify applying this near-equilibrium RG prediction to sheared systems and derive an explicit criterion for the validity of this application.
 Finally, Sec.~\ref{sec7} is devoted to concluding discussions.